wasm-compiler-bugs/wasm-compiler-bugs.github.io/README.md

 # An Empirical Study of Bugs in WebAssembly Compilers

-This repo contains the figures and data presented in the ASE 2021 submission "An Empirical Study of Bugs in WebAssembly Compilers".
+This repository contains the figures and data presented in the ASE 2021 submission, "[An Empirical Study of Bugs in WebAssembly Compilers](https://alan-romano.github.io/An_Empirical_Study_of_Bugs_in_WebAssembly_Compilers.pdf)."

 ## Findings